Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Domestic Flights

-You can fly via domestic airplane from Kathmandu to Lukla and from Lukla to Kathmandu.
+You can fly on a domestic flight from Kathmandu to Lukla and from Lukla to Kathmandu.
 The flight time connecting Kathmandu and Lukla will be approximately 30 to 35 minutes.
-You will see stunning hillside greenery and distant Alps views during the flight.
-Tara Air, Sita Air, and Summit Air are among the airlines that operate Dornier aircraft.
+You will see stunning hillside greenery and distant views of the Alps during the flight.
+Tara Air, Sita Air, and Summit Air operate Dornier aircraft.

 The flight will be incredibly adventurous since you’ll arrive at Tenzing Hillary Airport in Lukla, one of the world’s most dangerous airports.

-Delays or cancellations of flights between Kathmandu and Lukla may occur due to unfavorable weather conditions and unexpected natural disasters.
-In this case, we do our best to manage the appropriate time for the flight, taking into account weather conditions.
+Flights between Kathmandu and Lukla may be delayed or canceled due to unfavorable weather and unexpected natural disasters.
+In this case, we do our best to schedule the flight at an appropriate time, taking weather conditions into account.
 You should prepare your trip with buffer days in case you encounter a flight delay to Lukla.

 Direct flights from Kathmandu to Lukla may not always be available during peak seasons.
 In such instances, we have devised an alternative arrangement to ensure a seamless journey for you.
 This entails organizing a flight from Ramechhap to Lukla and back, complemented by ground transportation to and from Ramechhap.

-In the event of this scenario, we recommend commencing your drive from Kathmandu to Ramechhap at 2 AM, allowing you to catch the earliest available flight to Lukla.
-This strategic approach ensures that you embark on your adventure with efficiency and minimal disruptions.
+In this scenario, we recommend departing Kathmandu for Ramechhap at 2 AM so that you can catch the earliest available flight to Lukla.
+This strategic approach ensures you embark on your adventure efficiently and with minimal disruptions.

 Helicopter rescue